Master hexagonal architecture in Rust

 We're concerned about architecture, so I've omitted details like a panic recovery layer, the finer points of tracing, graceful shutdown, and most of the routes a full app would have.

-Even so, this is a fat main
+Even so, this is fat main

 function.
 If you're tempted to say that it could be improved by moving the application setup logic to a dedicated setup